 Take a break from all your Tulum activities and refresh yourself with some locally-made frozen treats!

-From staple ice creams to exotic popsicles, Tulum has a wide list of coolers for you to enjoy.
+Tulum has a wide list of coolers for you to enjoy, from staple ice creams to exotic popsicles.

 If you want to sample the best, come to Flor de Michoacan.
-Get hold of their fruit-based paletas that have fresh flavors and real fruit bits such as kiwi and mango.
+Get hold of their fruit-based paletas with fresh flavors and real fruit bits such as kiwi and mango.

 If you want a more decadent treat, choose the chocolate-coated ones.
 Better yet – try many!